team-inbox/inbox-reborn/README.md

 - Settings Dropdown/Configure Inbox -> Leave only Primary ticked -> Save

 Allow default category labels (Promotions, Social, Updates, Forums) to be bundled:
-- Settings/Labels/Categories/Show in message List -> Click show for each category
+- Settings/Labels/Categories/Show in message List -> Click Show for each category

 If you'd like a specific label not to be bundled, create a label called 'Unbundled', and nest that label within it.

 ## Known Issues

-- This extension works best in English, because it relies on specific date formats.
+- This extension works best in English because it relies on specific date formats.
 - This currently only supports Gmail™'s default theme.
-If you enable the Dark theme, you will experience white/invisible text and icons.
+You will experience white/invisible text and icons if you enable the Dark theme.

 ## Privacy